Lehigh County DUI Lawyer

 Building a Defense Strategy

-Attorney Steven Kellis is knowledgeable about both sides of DUI law in Pennsylvania, having served as a Senior Assistant District Attorney who prosecuted hundreds of drinking and driving cases before starting his practice as a DUI defense attorney.
+Attorney Steven Kellis is knowledgeable about both sides of DUI law in Pennsylvania.
+He has served as a Senior Assistant District Attorney, prosecuting hundreds of drinking and driving cases before starting his practice as a DUI defense attorney.

-As your personal advocate, Mr. Kellis will meet with you in order to get a clear picture of the circumstances of your arrest.
-He will then obtain all evidence from law enforcement officials and the prosecutor in order to evaluate your case.
-After careful scrutiny of the facts, he will determine the best defense strategy for your charge.
+As your advocate, Mr. Kellis will meet with you to get a clear picture of the circumstances of your arrest.
+He will then obtain all evidence from law enforcement officials and the prosecutor to evaluate your case.
+After scrutiny of the facts, he will determine the best defense strategy for your charge.

 • What were the conditions under which field sobriety tests were performed, and what was the experience and training of the officer(s) who conducted the tests?